aditya-shrivastavv/Notes/redux.md

 }
 ```

-> **2. The only way to change the state is to emit an Action, an Object describing what happened.**
+### 2. The only way to change the state is to emit an Action, an Object describing what happened

 To update the state of your app, you need to let redux know about that with an action.
 Not allowed to directly update the state of the store.